 An online auction typically centers on a bidding period.
 This period can last anywhere from a few hours to a few days or even weeks.
 A relatively straightforward interaction, online bidding lets users bid on vehicles by entering bid amounts into the interface.
 Users are notified if they currently have the highest bid, or informed of where the highest bid currently stands at a given moment in the bidding.

-You can also enter your highest bid amount and allow the site to increase your bid to the winning bid based on the bids of other buyers, with the site halting your bidding once you’ve reached your maximum.
+Most online bidding sites let you enter your highest bid amount and allow the site to increase your bid to the winning bid based on the bids of other buyers, with the site halting your bidding once you’ve reached your maximum.
 Be careful what amounts you enter when bidding - a bid can only be retracted if made several hours in advance of the auction’s end; in most auctions, a bid represents an agreement that you will purchase the vehicle if your bid wins the auction.3 If, at the end of the bidding, you have the highest bid, you have agreed to purchase the vehicle and can proceed with completing the transaction.

 When you sign up for an account on an online auction site, you will likely have to enter payment information for any purchases you make, guaranteeing your ability to pay for the items you bid on.
 For purchases larger than a certain amount ($10,000 or $15,000, for example), you may be asked to provide a verified credit card prior to purchase.